Adventure A: Planet of Death

-Adventure A: Planet of Death is a text adventure from Artic Computing published for the ZX81 and 4K ZX80 in 1981.
+Adventure A: Planet of Death is a text adventure from Artic Computing published for the ZX80 and ZX81 in 1981.
 Releases followed for the ZX Spectrum (1982), Commodore 64 (1984), and Amstrad CPC (1985).
 The game was followed by Adventures B, C, D, E, F, G, and H.

 Adventure A was re-released for iOS and Android.

 Plot

-The player is stranded on an alien planet.
+The player takes over the role of a spaceship pilot who is stranded on an alien planet.
 The aim is to escape from this planet by finding his or her captured and disabled spaceship.

+Development

+In 2013 a game version for iOS devices was released.
+An Android version followed in 2020.

 Reception

 Crash magazine wrote that the game was "good value", complimenting its tone as "atmospheric" and "chilling".
+British magazine Home Computing Weekly reported that Planet of Death followed a traditional adventure format.
+The magazine depicted the parser as fast but primitive.
+Editor Ray Elder judged that solving the game's puzzles was a very satisfying experience for him, make him "love" the game.